 A voice clearly heard over static and snow,

-He barked his transmission so lively and quick,
+He barked out his transmission so lively and quick,

-He called his position, no room for denial,
+Then he called his position, and there could be no denial,

 As he passed all fixes, he called them by name:

 "Now Ringo!
 Now Tolga!
 Now Trini and Bacun!

 On Comet!
 On Cupid!"
 What pills was he takin'?